ParthebhanMedi/BioMed/README.md

-# Biomedical Named Entity Recognition and Normalization Tool: BERN2 API
+# Biomedical Named Entity Recognition and Normalization Tool: BERN2 API and JSON Annotations Viewer

 To fetch JSON data, use the BERN2 API:
 **An Advanced Neural Biomedical Named Entity Recognition and Normalization Tool**